 Submission of a proposal is a commitment that the speakers will be available to speak on any conference day and time as assigned by US Sailing staff.
 SLF has limited options to accommodate speaker conflicts.

-Most breakouts are either 60 or 90 minutes long.
-New in 2020 we might have “Quick Hit” sessions which would be 20 minutes long.
-In the Call for Presentations you must select the requested length of your presentation.
-This is purely for planning purposes and the US Sailing team will assign durations.
+Most breakouts are 60 minutes long.
+New in 2023 we may offer additional session formats ranging in time and format.
+In the Call for Presentations you must select the requested format of your presentation.
+This is purely for planning purposes and the US Sailing team will assign duration.

 All breakout rooms will be set theater style to maximize seating.
 A podium and head seating for four (4) is standard in each room for presenters.
 Additionally, the following AV equipment will be set in each room: